-Charges for publishing immediately in open access which are billed to the author (or his or her institution).
+Charges for publishing immediately in open access which may be billed to the author (or his or her institution).
+See Open access publications.

 Article: preprint or author's version

 The version of an article sent to a journal by the authors prior to the peer review process.